Majster Kat

-Majster Kat is a thrash metal band from Bratislava, Slovakia.
+Majster Kat is a thrash metal band based out of Bratislava, Slovakia.

-The music created by Majster Kat is technical, with many melodic lines and frequent changing of moods.
+Majster Kat’s music is highly technical, characterised by layered melodies and constant shifts in atmosphere.

 Biography

 Majster Kat was founded by Slymak (vocals) and Gabo (guitar) in 2001.
 In 2002, the original lineup was completed with Sigi (drums) and Los (lead guitar).

 In this line-up Majster Kat had a lot of concerts including the summer metal festivals in Slovakia and recorded its first demo record.
 In August 2004, after 2 years of seeking for a bass guitar player, Tapyr joined the band.